apollographql/apollo-kotlin/CONTRIBUTING.md

 * If some extensions do not make sense in Java, mark them with `@JvmName("-$methodName")` to hide them from Java

 Logging & Error messages
-* Apollo Android must not log anything to System.out or System.err
+* Apollo Kotlin must not log anything to System.out or System.err
 * Error messages are passed to the user through `Exception.message`
 * For debugging logs, APIs are provided to get diagnostics (like CacheMissException, HttpInfo, ...).
 APIs are better defined and allow more fine-grained diagnostics.
 * There is one exception for the Gradle plugin.
 It is allowed to log information though the lifecycle() methods.